Parsa-Rajabi/CPSC-344/docs/project/checkpoint-B.md

 Include:

-- what participants will do
+- what participants will do, in what order
-- what tasks they will complete
-- what order the study will follow
 - how long the study will take
-- how you will introduce the prototype
 - what data you will collect during each part of the study

-Including the study introduction, consent process, tasks, and any interview or questionnaire components, the entire procedure must not exceed **1 hour** of participant time.

-## Section 5: Recruitment Plan

-Briefly describe your recruitment plan.

-Include:

-- your target participant population
+- your target participant population and count
-- how you plan to contact participants
 - when you plan to recruit them
-- approximately how many participants you plan to recruit
+- all the study materials that need to be prepared (ex. consent form, call for participation, researcher script, questions, coding sheet, etc)

 As a general target, plan for approximately **2 participants per team member** for a study that takes about 30 minutes across all methods.
 You may adjust this higher or lower depending on the length and effort required for your study.

-## Section 6: Study Materials

-List the materials your team will need for the evaluation.

-Depending on your study, these may include:

-- study protocol
-- consent form
-- call for participation
-- researcher script
-- prototype link or files
-- task instructions
-- observation coding sheet
-- interview questions
-- questionnaire questions
+However, entire procedure must not exceed **1 hour** of participant time.

 Follow all course instructions for ethics, consent, data collection, and data storage.